Web Crawling Webinar for Tech Teams

 Mozilla/5.0 (X11; Linux x86_64) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/112.0.0.0 Safari/537.36

-The above string indicates the client is compatible with Mozilla products, uses the AppleWebKit rendering engine, and is compatible with Chrome and Safari.
+The above string indicates that the client is a Chrome browser running on a 64-bit Linux operating system.
+It complies with Mozilla's standards, uses the AppleWebKit rendering engine, and is compatible with the Safari browser.

-For most websites, the first step in bot detection is checking the UA string and blocking any client that doesn't have a valid web browser User Agent.
+For most websites, the first step in bot detection is checking the UA string and blocking any client without a valid web browser User Agent.

 .then(({ data }) => console.log(data));